Last Updated: May 1, 2023

-The purpose of this Privacy Notice is to explain how we may collect, use, store, disclose, or otherwise process your personal information when you interact with us through the Curology or Agency website located at http://curology.com and http://withagency.com, our mobile application(s), our products and services, and/or other communication channels under our control such as email, telephone, or social media that link to this Privacy Notice (collectively, “Services” or “Website”).
+The purpose of this Privacy Notice is to explain how we may collect, use, store, disclose, or otherwise process your personal information when you interact with us through the Agency website located at http://curology.com, our mobile application(s), our products and services, and/or other communication channels under our control such as email, telephone, or social media that link to this Privacy Notice (collectively, “Services” or “Website”).

 The Services are controlled and operated by us from the United States and are not intended to subject us to the laws or jurisdiction of any state, country, or territory other than that of the United States.
-All capitalized terms not otherwise defined in this Privacy Notice have the same meaning as set forth in the Curology Terms of Service, available here: https://curology.com/terms/.
+All capitalized terms not otherwise defined in this Privacy Notice have the same meaning as set forth in the Agency Terms of Service, available here: https://withagency.com/terms/.

 Personal information means information associated with or used to identify or contact a specific person.
 Personal information we collect may include: